emqx/emqx-docs/en_US/deploy/cluster/lb-nginx.md

      live_connections.count        : 3
      ```

-Through these steps, you can verify the NGINX load balancing functionality in the example and the distribution of client connections in the EMQX cluster.
-You can also modify the `emqx-usage-example/mqtt-lb-NGINX/NGINX.conf` file for custom configuration verification.
+Through these steps, you can verify the NGINX load-balancing functionality in the example and the distribution of client connections in the EMQX cluster.
+You can also modify the `emqx-usage-example/mqtt-lb-nginx/nginx.conf` file for custom configuration verification.

 ## Install and Use NGINX